Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 ###Requirements

-OK, for us to build our application we're going to need to install some software.
-The first and most obvious being the Ruby programming language itself - please see my [introduction to the Ruby language][8] for more information on this.
+OK, for us to build our application we're going to need to install the following software...

+* Ruby (Programming Language - see my [introduction to the Ruby language][8] for more information on how to do this)
+* Sinatra (Web Framework)
+* Bundler (Dependancy Manager)
+* Shotgun (Utility)
+* Thin (Web Server)

+When Ruby is installed it provides you with a tool called 'gems'.
+It is a list of code based projects and each one is referred to as a 'gem'.
+These gems are actually hosted publically on [http://rubygems.org/][10].
+If you ever need a piece of functionality that you don't fancy writing yourself then you can search for a 'gem' that has already been built and download it, and then use it within your application.

+For example, you could be looking for a way to send email from your Ruby application.
+You would then search the Ruby Gems site (or you can do it via the command line) for a gem that provides this functionality.
+In this instance you would probably find the gem `Pony` which does exactly this and can be installed simply by running the command `gem install pony`.

-The next thing we're going to need to install is Sinatra, and to do this you'll need your CLI (Command Line Interface) tool of choice.
+So, with this new knowledge about `gems` let us start downloading the above software.
+Start by opening your CLI (Command Line Interface) tool of choice.
 I'm on a Macintosh so by default that will be the Terminal app.

-All we need to do is to execute the following command `gem install sinatra` and this will start downloading the Sinatra files from the web**.
+All we need to do is to execute the following command `gem install name_of_gem`...

-***When Ruby is installed it provides you with something called 'gems'.
-These gems are actually code projects (like repositories on GitHub) and are hosted publically on [http://rubygems.org/][10].
-So if you're looking for a way to send email then you might search the Ruby Gems site and find a project called Pony which lets you send email very easily using a nice API and which can be install simply by running the command `gem install pony`.*
+* Sinatra: `gem install sinatra`
+* Bundler: `gem install bundler`
+* Shotgun: `gem install shotgun`
+* Thin: `gem install thin`

 To see what 'gems' you have already installed you can run the command `gem list --local` and this will display something similar to this (which is what I have installed on my own machine currently)…